AlexChirwa/Cisco-Device-Functions-Lab/README.md

 # 🔧Cisco-Device-Functions-Lab

+---
-This lab explores the MAC address table on Cisco IOS switches and Routing tables on Cisco IOS routers --
+This lab explores the **MAC address tables** on Cisco IOS switches and the **routing tables** on Cisco IOS routers helping you visualize how packets move across devices, interfaces, and networks.
+It’s a hands-on Packet Tracer lab designed for early-stage networking students or anyone prepping for their **CCNA**.

+---
+### 🚀 How to Start

-### 🚀 Open the packet tracer file to load the lab
+### Open the packet tracer file to load the lab
 This preconfigures each router with an IP address in the 10.10.10.0/24 network

 ---